* Qualcomm rises on Broadcom’s $103 bln offer

 Investor optimism was also fueled by a Republican proposal last week to slash the corporate tax rate to 20 percent from 35 percent and end some tax breaks for companies and individuals.

 “I think that has to be the main driver,” said John Brady, managing director at R.J.
 O’Brien & Associates in Chicago.
 “Even if it only goes to 25 percent or 27 percent, it’s still moving the right way.”

-All three major indexes closed at record highs.
+All three major indexes were on track to close at record highs.

-U.S. companies continue to report quarterly earnings.
-With more than 400 of S&P 500 companies having reported, earnings for the third quarter are expected to have climbed 8 percent, compared with expectations of a 5.9 percent rise at the start of October, according to Thomson Reuters I/B/E/S.
+U.S. companies continue to report their quarterly earnings.
+With more than 400 of S&P 500 companies having reported, earnings for the third quarter are expected to have climbed 8 percent, compared to an expectation of a 5.9 percent rise at the start of October, according to Thomson Reuters I/B/E/S.

 Michael Kors jumped 15.07 percent after the fashion accessories maker raised its 2017 revenue forecast.
 The stock was the biggest percentage gainer on the S&P.

 Advanced Micro Devices jumped 6.97 percent after a report that it plans to team up with Intel to form a personal computer chip unit.
 Intel was down marginally.